MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/Emission.md

 ---
-title: Emission in Sustainability - Common Data Model | Microsoft Docs
+title: Emission in Sustainability - Common Data Model
 description: Entity which lists the most common greenhouse gases and their quantities as output of calculation or direct measurement.
 author: cdm-publisher
 ms.service: common-data-model